jasmeenvkaur/jasmeenvkaur/README.md

 - 👋 Hi, I’m @jasmeenvkaur
-- 👀 I’m interested in data science and analytics
+- 👀 I’m interested in data engineering and analytics
 - 🌱 I’m currently learning Python and SQL
-- 💞️ I’m looking to collaborate on coding and DS projects
+- 💞️ I’m looking to collaborate on coding and DE projects
 - 📫 How to reach me; comment

 <!---